 - Condensation on the outside of double glazing.
 Here’s why it’s normal

 - Further advice about new windows and condensation

 Condensation on the outside of double glazing.
 Here’s why it’s normal

 Today’s modern double glazed windows come with very well insulated frames that are designed to be as energy-efficient as possible.
 This energy efficiency has come about through changes in Building Regulations and government commitment over recent years.
 There’s an ongoing aim reducing the carbon footprint generally as well as heat loss through our homes.
 However, one unintended consequence of these improvements is the possibility of Condensation on the Outside of Double Glazing.

-Therefore if you are purchasing new windows today, whether in aluminium, pvcu or timber, you can be assured that they will all meet the latest window energy ratings and current standards for thermal efficiency.
+New windows today, whether in aluminium, pvcu or timber, you can be assured that they will all meet the latest window energy ratings and current standards for thermal efficiency.

-What is it that makes windows thermally efficient?
+What makes windows thermally efficient?

 With aluminium windows this insulation is achieved by a sophisticated material called polyamide that creates thermally broken windows.

 In pvcu windows it is the multi chamber design within the frame that creates an insulated frame.
 In timber windows, the solid nature of wood also acts as a great insulator.